 Dino Snores for Kids

-Just like the sessions for grown-ups , the Dino Snores kid-friendly events are all about night-time exploration and adventure.
-After setting up camp in one of the museum galleries, kids can explore the museum by torchlight, create their own memento in the dinosaur t-shirt workshop, and take in an educational science show presented by a Museum scientist.
+The Dino Snores kid-friendly events are all about night-time exploration and adventure.
+After setting up camp in one of the museum galleries, kids can explore the museum by torchlight, create a memento in the dinosaur t-shirt workshop, and take in an educational science show presented by a Museum scientist.
 The next morning, guests can enjoy a trail around the museum’s iconic galleries before it opens to the public for the day.